-- 1 START

-This button starts the system.

-- 2 STOP

-On the first press, this button initiates shutdown of blower.
-On the second p
+- 1. START This button starts the system. - 2.
+STOP On the first press, this button initiates shutdown of blower.

-shutdown of blower.
 On the second press, this button initiates shutdown of components pertaining to downtime cleaning sequence.

 Note: When there is an active fault, the Clear Faults button displays instead of the Stop button.
 After the corresponding fault conditions have been eliminated, press the Clear Faults button to clear all faults.